5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

 * remove gui/dialogs/options.xml:
   * move the performance thing to another place, rest goes away
   * /controls/assistance and assistance.nas go away
-* remove hud.xml etc. once we are sure that it revi has replaced it
+* remove Aircraft/Mirage-2000/Models/Interior/Instruments/hud/hud.xml etc. once we are sure that it revi has replaced it
 * remove radar.xml once we have a canvas VTM
-* lots of warnings in the log when the Mirage starts up in FGFS
 * Remove references to myRadar3 - even if commented out
 * Remove MP.nas and dynamic links from e.g. m2000-5.xml
 * Nasal:
   * why do we need math_ext and logger namespaces (from C172)?
   * remove commented out namespaces and delete related files
   * Merge exec.nas with M_frame_notification.nas
-  * Move HUD/*nas and MFD/*nas into displays folder
+  * Move MFD/*nas into displays folder
-* Update key bindings in help and announce changes
 * Use the display power on/off logic in JA37 displays/common.nas
 * Exocet and Mica-EM deviate visually from what really happens (hits vs. miss)
 * Why is there the follwoing instead of fall time from weapon props?
 TimeToTarget   :"/sim/dialog/groundTargeting/time-to-target",
-* Ground targeting: change AI model implementation with apg-68.ContactTGP
-* In VTM show type of targeting guidance: radar vs. laser vs. gps vs. ...
 * In HUD.nas check use of input.IsRadarWorking.getValue()>24 and similar

 <!-- ========================================================================================= -->